 I just read an academic paper for the first time in 6-7 years(?).
-It was a pretty refreshing experience.
+It was a pretty refreshing experience, I sat in my garden and went through all the document slowly.
 Which is something I never, ever thought I would say.
 It occurred to me how much post-degree learning has changed in the past 10 years.
 (I’ve been calling it pop-intellectualism.)

 At the risk of sounding like a crotchety bastard, 10 years ago…